evertheylen/MachinesEnBerekenbaarheid/code/libs/python3/Doc/library/tarfile.rst

    reset each time a file is created in it.
 And, if a directory's permissions do not allow writing, extracting files to it will fail.

-   If *numeric_owner* is :const:`True`, the uid and gid numbers from the tarfile are used to set the owner/group for the extracted files.
-Otherwise, the named values from the tarfile are used.

    .. warning::

       Never extract archives from untrusted sources without prior inspection.